 - 1. Some experience of contributing to research grant applications. - 2.
 Some experience of teaching and assessment. - 3.
-Some experience of supervising and supporting junior researchers and/or research degree students, and non-academic staff - 4.
-Prior experience training, supporting, and building the capacity of researchers. - 5.
-Training and/or experience in environmental microbiology - 6.
-Ability to speak and read French or languages other than English
+Some experience of supervising and supporting junior researchers and/or research degree students, and non-academic staff. - 4.
+Some experience with research proposal development - 5.
+Prior experience using online communications tools, such as Slack, Intercom, or Storyblok - 6.
+Prior experience with quantitative data management and use of appropriate software packages (Stata or R). - 7.
+Proficiency in languages other than English (please specify language and level of proficiency).